bm20894/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 ### A Guide to Collaboration
 When working on any sort of project, it is almost always easier to have a helping hand.
-Coding is only a small part of *the development process*; collaborating with other programmers is a skill that is often overlooked, but equally as valuable.
+Coding is a small part of *the development process*; collaborating with other programmers is a skill that is often overlooked, but equally as valuable.
 How good is a teammate in a group project if they can't work with anyone else?
 Hint: not very good.
 This project will teach you the basics of *version control* and how to work with multiple people on the same project.

 ### The Game
 We all know how Tic Tac Toe works, but here are the rules anyway: